A lower bound of the crossing number of composite knots: Introduction

 \section{Introduction}

-Let $c(K)$ denote the crossing number of a knot $K$, and let $K_1\# K_2$ denote the connected sum of two oriented knots $K_1$ and $K_2$.
-It is a very old unsolved question that whether $c(K_1\# K_2)=c(K_1)+c(K_2)$.
-Clearly, $c(K_1\# K_2)\leq c(K_1)+c(K_2)$.
-However, it seems that the inequality $c(K_1\# K_2)\geq c(K_1)+c(K_2)$ is quite hard to establish.
-It is true for certain classes of knots, for example, the alternating knots \cite{Ka, Mu, Th} and the zero deficiency knots \cite{Di}.
-For general knots, the best result at present is the following inequality proved in \cite{La}:
+Let $c(K)$ denote the crossing number of a knot $K$, and let $K_1\#K_2$ denote the connected sum of two oriented knots $K_1$ and $K_2$.
+A famous old question in knot theory asks whether $c(K_1\#K_2)=c(K_1)+c(K_2)$ always holds.
+By the definition of $K_1\#K_2$, it is easy to see that $c(K_1\#K_2)\leq c(K_1)+c(K_2)$ always holds.
+However, it seems that the inequality $c(K_1\#K_2)\geq c(K_1)+c(K_2)$ is quite hard to establish.
+At present, we know that it is true for some special classes of knots, including the alternating knots \cite{Ka, Mu, Th1}, its generalization the adequate knots and certain related ones \cite{LT, Th2, KL, KM}, and the zero deficiency knots \cite{Di}, which contains the torus knots.
+For the general knots, two kinds of lower bounds of $c(K_1\#K_2)$ in terms of $c(K_1)$ and $c(K_2)$ have been obtained in \cite{La} and \cite{It}, respectively, where the bound in \cite{La} is linear, while the bound in \cite{It} depends on the braid indices of $K_1$ and $K_2$.
+The latter is better than the former if the braid indices of $K_1$ and $K_2$ are small.
+On the other hand, in \cite{La}, it is actually proved that

 where $K_1,\ldots,K_n$ are oriented knots.
-The aim of this paper is to obtain a better lower bound of this type.
+The aim of the present paper is to obtain a better lower bound of this kind, and this bound also improves the results in \cite{It} in certain cases.
+Our main result is the following.